dymodi/dymodi.github.io/Research/Writing/Steps-Towards-a-Paper.md

 * Prepare data to have a whole image of the data and problem.
 * Find well-known methods in the field as baseline.
+* For each related topic, prepare a survey to learn this field and make ready for the Related Works of the paper.

 ### 5. Writing

+Paper can be drafted based on the slides used for discussion with Professor.
+A specialized slides can be use to keep the main stuff for the paper.
+It will be better that Sections (even subsections and subsubsections) designed clearly and carefully before start writing.

 For System Paper writing, please find guides in this [post](https://github.com/dymodi/dymodi.github.io/blob/master/Research/Writing/How-to-Write-a-System-Paper.md).